ese3500/final-project-byte-cyclle/README.md

 In a few sentences, describe your final project.
 This abstract will be used as the description in the evaluation survey forms.

+Motor vehicle accidents are the leading cause of death amongst cyclists.
+Our final project is a whole bike safety system equipped with dynamic lights that adjust based on time of day and accelerometer data to detect braking and activate brake lights.

 ### 2. Motivation

 What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?